CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/UhtredStorm/UhtredStorm.md

 - To get back to Crossroads and find his friends.
 - To gain wealth and power.
 - To make a safe home for him and his friends in Crossroads.
-- Figure out about his heritage and his mother
+- Figure out about his heritage and his mother.

 ## Backstory